stellar/go/services/bifrost/README.md

 We are releasing the **alpha version** of this software.
 We encourage our community of developers to test and improve it.

-Before running `bifrost`, execute `database/migrations/01_init.sql` SQL queries in your DB.
-Future Bifrost version will do it automatically.

 Download the binary from [the release page](https://github.com/stellar/go/releases/tag/bifrost-v0.0.1) and use it with it's [Bifrost JS SDK](https://github.com/stellar/bifrost-js-sdk).

 ## How it works